Financial-Times/n-express/README.md

 - Exposes app name via `__name` to templates
 - Provides `NODE_ENV` to templates via `__environment`
 - `__isProduction` is `true` if `NODE_ENV` equals `PRODUCTION`
+- Provides a date formatter that outputs in an `o-date` compatible way (but can be overridden to any format)

 ## Installation